ToxicTractor/bugReport/README.md

 - The platform from which the bug report was sent.
 - A screenshot.
 - A bug category (the subject of the email).
-- The file and the line on which the program is currently on.
+- The file and the line which the program is currently on.
 - A description of the problem by the user.

 The plug-in uses the smtplib python moduel which has been included in the .zip archive.
 The plug-in was developed and tested only with googles SMTP service.